Illustration by Tracy Dai

 Content is what brings value to your users.
 It’s why users install apps and visit websites in the first place.
 It’s important to organize this content in a logical way.
 In this step, you need to decide how a wireframe will shape content.
-To do this, consider the following questions.
-Your answers to each will influence what kind of layout you choose.
+To do this, consider the following questions when working on your wireframe design:

 - What content do we want to show on the page/screen?